 Well, having some mechanic skills does not hurt?
-One of Tour d EAC's nice things is that there is always someone with the skills willing to help.
+One of Great African Cycling Safari's nice things is that there is always someone with the skills willing to help.
 And if anything, serious happens the service team can be relied on.

 Bringing your own bike ensures that you will be comfortable without adaptation time.
 Our service team can help you assemble it on arrival.

 Sure, consider bringing your own helmet, bike saddle and pedals if you use clip-in shoes.